inveniosoftware/invenio-accounts/docs/configuration.rst

 <http://flask.pocoo.org/docs/0.12/config/#builtin-configuration-values>`_
 documentation) is the most important configuration variable.
 A large part of the security of a web application is based on the secrecy of the value.
-In case the secret key is leaked, it is imperative that a new secret key is.
+In case the secret key is leaked, it is imperative that a new secret key is created.

 Sessions
 --------